[Observation] Many smartphones in Japan do not support dual SIM or eSIM

 What is eSIM?

-This is a word that we often mention in this blog, and a SIM that uses a QR code to read a profile (such as phone number and subscriber information) .
+As I've mentioned several times on this blog, this refers toa SIM card that uses a QR code to scan a profile (such as phone number and subscriber information).

 ○ [eSIM] APN Settings Explained ~ iOS Edition ~